kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 # How-To: Configure Kubernetes API gateway

-You can do this exercise either on the KodeKloud Kubernetes (latest version) Playground or on a cluster [you have built yourself](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/kubeadm-clusters).
+You can do this exercise either on the KodeKloud Kubernetes [Multi-Node Latest](https://kodekloud.com/playgrounds/playground-kubernetes-multi-node-latest) Playground or on a cluster [you have built yourself](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/kubeadm-clusters).

 ## What is API Gateway?